“The right word at the right time will unlock the door to treasures – the wrong one will close it forever” – Rasheed Ogunlaru

 Emotions can be a big asset in a difficult conversation (as they can reveal what each party cares about) but they should not be allowed to overpower our reasoning.
 It is the faculty of reason that allows us to choose the best path in a challenging situation.
 We can then use our emotions to guide us along that path.

 Also, understand that we all make mistakes.
 In case mutual respect has been violated in some way, it is important to apologize.
-That helps in removing any ill-feelings from a relationship.
+That helps in removing any ill feelings from a relationship.
 At the same time, it allows the conversation to move forward.

 5. Keep the Focus on the Shared Goal

 A few years ago, there was a situation when the strained relation between two engineers led to multiple confrontations and delays in a project.
 All it needed was a timely intervention from the manager to bring them together as members of the same team, and help them see the common goal of their discussion.
-As it turned out, they both cared for the project which was arguing for different ways to complete it.
+As it turned out, they both cared for the project and were arguing for different ways to complete it.
 Once they could see that they both wanted the same end result, they themselves managed to come to a resolution.

-When people realize they both want the same things, it is easier for them to work together and not against each other.
+When people realize they want the same things, it is easier for them to work together and not against each other.
 Sometimes emotions can take the better of us, but it is very important to attack the problem, not each other.
 If you can focus on the common objectives of both parties, you can argue like comrades rather than competitors.

 6. Brainstorm Together, Not Against Each Other